In this article, I analyze an event competed by both male and female Artistic gymnasts – the Gymnastics Vault (VT).

 The FIG (Federation of International Gymnastics) is responsible for governing the rules of gymnastics and produces a lengthy Code of Points which is essentially the rule book for vault and all other gymnastics apparatus.

-Types of vaults in gymnastics
+Types of Vault in Gymnastics

 The types of vaults in gymnastics can be split into different families (categories).
 The vault is defined by the type of movement performed onto the vault.

-Handspring vaults take off forwards and pass through the handstand shape as the hands contact the vault table.
+Handspring vaults take off forward and pass through the handstand shape as the hands contact the vault table.
 To increase the difficulty of a handspring vault a somersault and twists can be added after the handstand phase.

 Tsukahara vaults are named after Mitsuo Tsukahara.
 It involves a half turn onto the vault table so the gymnast is facing backward when the hands touch the vault.
 This effectively leads the gymnast into a back somersault after they push off from the vault.